Skip to content

 • Patients with familial hypercholesterolaemia, where CAC = 0 should not be used to defer statin therapy

-• Individuals already receiving statin therapy, since statins may increase measured CAC while stabilising plaque and improving outcomes
+• Individuals already on statin therapy, since statins may increase measured CAC while stabilising plaque

-For further information on CAC scoring indications, see our detailed guide to coronary artery calcium scoring.
+For further detail, see our guide to coronary artery calcium scoring.

 Interpreting CAC Scores

-Risk should always be interpreted in the clinical context, including age and sex percentile, symptoms, other cardiovascular risk factors, and family history.
+Risk should always be interpreted in clinical context, including age and sex percentile, symptoms, other risk factors, and family history.

 References